 I have a large lecture with discussion/lab sections, what are my options?

 Faculty with large lectures/discussions have the option of viewing and grading their rosters two ways: 1) by a single lecture list or 2) by individual discussion/lab sections.
 GTFs who are the instructor of record for discussion sections have access to only their discussion section(s) and can enter grades for students in their sections should the faculty member desire.
 However, discussion sections do not display the "Submit Completed Roster" button.
 Therefore, the faculty member will need to log into the lecture CRN and click on "Submit Completed Roster" once all grades have been entered, and then complete the grade submission process.

 How do I grade thesis and/or dissertation (503/603)?

 A grade of "I" (Incomplete) is always appropriate for students who made satisfactory progress in their thesis or dissertation (even in a student's last term).
-The drop down grade menu for 503/603 will only display I (Incomplete), N (No-Pass), or Y (no Basis for Grade).
+The drop down grade menu for 503/603 will only display I (Incomplete) or N (No-Pass).
 Choose the appropriate grade for each student and click on "Save Grade Changes."
 The roster will display only the names of advisees the faculty member has been assigned to grade by the department.
 The Registrar's Office will convert all Incompletes for thesis and dissertation to "Pass," after the student has been cleared for graduation by the Graduate School.